adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 * Turn **App Service Authentication** to **On**.
 * In the **Action to take when request is not authenticated**, select **Allow Request (no action)**.

+!!! danger
-> It is very tempting to choose **Log in with Facebook**.
+    It is very tempting to choose **Log in with Facebook**.
 However, you need to avoid this.
 Selecting this option will mean that all requests need to be authenticated and you will not get the information about the identity on the back end.
 Selecting **Allow Request** means your app is in charge of what gets authenticated and what does not require authentication.

 * Click on **Facebook** (which should show _Not Configured_).
 * Cut and Paste the **App ID** and **App Secret** into the boxes provided.
 * Select **public_profile** and **email** for Scopes.

+!!! warn
-> Note that if you request anything but public_profile, user_friends, and email, your app will need further review by Facebook, which will take time.
+    If you request anything but public_profile, user_friends, and email, your app will need further review by Facebook, which will take time.
 This process is not worth it for test apps like this one.

 * Click on **OK** (at the bottom of the blade) to close the Facebook configuration blade.
 * Click on **Save** (at the top of the blade) to save your Authentication changes.